CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-sveltekit-and-capacitor.md

 </Page>
 ```

 If the live reload is out of sync after installing all the necessary components, try restarting everything.
-Once you have done that, you should see a mobile app with a somewhat native look, built with SvelteKit and Capacitor!
+Once you have done that, you should see a mobile app with a somewhat native look, built with SvelteKit and React Native!

 You should see the following page as a result: